Working in Retirement: Social Security & Medicare

 Your Social Security benefits could be reduced—temporarily

-If you are under your full retirement age (FRA)—between 66 and 67 for people born in 1943 or later—for the entire year, working could mean temporarily giving up $1 in benefits for every $2 you earn above the annual limit ($22,320 in 2024).
-In the year you reach FRA, $1 in benefits is deducted for every $3 you earn, but the limit is much higher ($59,520 in 2024).
+If you are under your full retirement age (FRA)—between 66 and 67 for people born in the latter half of 1958 or later—for the entire year, working could mean temporarily giving up $1 in benefits for every $2 you earn above the annual limit ($22,320 in 2024, rising to $23,400 in 2025).
+In the year you reach FRA, $1 in benefits is deducted for every $3 you earn, but the limit is much higher ($59,520 in 2024, rising to $62,160 in 2025).
 Starting with the month you reach your FRA, there is no limit on how much you can earn and still receive benefits.
 (As a reminder, you receive your largest monthly benefit by delaying retirement until age 70 but not beyond, so it never makes sense to wait past that age.)

 Here are some examples of how that might look: